IOxCyber/CyberEssentials/Security-Insights/Security_Frameworks/SecTesting.md

 ## SAST/White Box/Early Stage of SDLC:
 > Agnitio	Open Source or Free	Windows Based.
 ASP, ASP.NET, C\#, Java, Javascript, Perl, PHP, Python, Ruby, VB.NET, XML
 - AppScan Source	Commercial	Owned by HCL Software.
-Static application security testing solution that helps identify vulnerabilities early in the development lifecycle, understand their origin and potential impact and remediate the problem.
+Static application security testing solution that helps identify vulnerabilities early in the development lifecycle, understand their origin and potential impact, and remediate the problem.
 - AppScan on Cloud	Commercial	Owned by HCL Software.
-Cloud-based application security testing suite to perform SAST, DAST, IAST & SCA on web and mobile application.
+Cloud-based application security testing suite to perform SAST, DAST, IAST & SCA on web and mobile applications.
 - Application Inspector	Commercial	Owned by Positive Technologies.
-It combines SAST, DAST, IAST, SCA, configuration analysis and other technologies, incl. unique abstract interpretation; has capability to generate test queries (exploits) to verify detected vulnerabilities during SAST analysis; Supported languages include: Java, C\#, PHP, JavaScript, Objective C, VB.Net, PL/SQL, T-SQL, and others.
+It combines SAST, DAST, IAST, SCA, configuration analysis, and other technologies, incl. unique abstract interpretation; has the capability to generate test queries (exploits) to verify detected vulnerabilities during SAST analysis; Supported languages include, Java, C\#, PHP, JavaScript, Objective C, VB.Net, PL/SQL, T-SQL, and others.
 > CodeSec	Open Source or Free	C, C++, C\#, Java, JavaScript, PHP, Kotlin, Lua, Scala, TypeScript, Android
 - DerScanner	Commercial	Owned by DerScanner Ltd. Capable of identifying vulnerabilities and backdoors (undocumented features) in over 30 programming languages by analyzing source code or executables, without requiring debug info.
-> DevBug	Open Source or Free	It is a web based tool.
+> DevBug	Open Source or Free	It is a web-based tool.

 ## DAST/Black Box/End of SDLC:
+- where the tester has no knowledge of the internal workings or implementation details.
+- The testing is done based on the system's external behavior and requirements.
+- Testers assess the system's security measures and vulnerabilities by attempting to exploit potential weaknesses without any knowledge of the system's internal architecture.
-- Nikito
+- eg. Nikito

 ## VA/PT:
 - Acunetix Web Vulnerability Scanner	A website vulnerability scanner and penetration testing system for websites that can be installed on-site or accessed as a cloud service.